 Household Finance

 Have you ever wondered where all of your money goes by the end of the month?
-You know you will never get rich off your pay check but why does your bank account always seem to be hovering around zero a week before your next paycheck is issued?
+You know you will never get rich off your pay check but why does your bank account always seem to hover near zero a week before your next paycheck is issued?
 Is there something you can do about your spending and is there anyway you can make your current income stretch just a little bit further?
-Yes, there are ways.

-Household finance is the financial state of an individual or of a family.
-Household finance is made up of the money brought into a household (income) and of the money taken out of a household (expenditures).
-The best way to balance your household finance is to keep track of your expenses and understand where your money is spent each month.
-By seeing exactly where and how you spend your money you will be able to devise a plan for how you can cut back on the amount of money you use.
+Household finance is the financial state of an individual or of a family and is made up of the money brought into a household (income) and the money taken out of a household (expenditure).
+The best way to balance your household finance is to keep track of your expenses and understand where your money goes each month.
+By seeing exactly where and how you spend your money, you will be able to devise a plan for how you can cut back on your expenditures.

-Write down every penny you spend during a given month.
+Write down every penny you spend during a given month and keep a chart of where and on what you spent this money.
 Then figure out how you can cut expenses.
-For example, if you see that much of your salary is going towards grocery items then think of solutions for minimizing your food expenditures.
-One way you can do this is by studying the receipt from your grocery bill.
-Circle the items that were most expensive and create a way to eliminate those items from your next shopping trip.
-One way to cut costs is by buying store brands or generic brands rather than name brands.
-Take the time to cut out coupons and watch for sales on items you frequently purchase.
-Also, by eliminating pre-prepared and processed foods and choosing to cook meals from fresh ingredients you cannot only save on your next grocery bill but also improve on your overall health.
+For example, if you see that much of your salary is going towards grocery items, think of solutions for minimizing your food expenditures.
+One way to do this is by studying the receipt from your grocery bill.
+Circle the items that were most expensive and find a way to avoid purchasing those items on your next shopping trip.
+You can cut costs by buying store brands or generic brands rather than name brands.
+Take the time to cut coupons and watch for sales on items you frequently purchase.
+Make the choice to eliminate prepared and processed foods and instead plan weekly menus that you will cook only using fresh ingredients.
+You will not only save on your next grocery bill but also improve on your overall health as well.
+Also, always bring a list to the store when shopping.
+Stick to your list and eliminate any impulse shopping.
+This little trick can often save families hundreds of dollars every month!

 Beware Of Your Credit Card